abhirathod95/travel-blog/src/blog/travel/2019-12-23/Siem_Reap.md

 Today is the longer day of the two in order to cover the small circuit of Angkor Wat and see a few additional temples.
 Plan to wake up around 4 AM to prepare to reach the ticket office by 5 AM.
 Important things to pack include handkerchief, water bottles, battery powered hand fan, and hat to fend off the heat.

 If you are interested in learning about Angkor Wat, finding a tour guide at the entrance of each of the temples is easy.
-The ticket checkers might ask you or guides might offer you their services themselves.
+The ticket checkers might ask you if you would like a guide or guides might offer you their services directly.
 If you are not interested in a guide, there is an app, **Angkor Wat Smart Guide**, that can be used even without data to explain the history behind each of the temples.

-Other temples and structures we visited this day that I don't write about include Thommanon, Terrace of the Elephants, and the Khleangs.
+Other temples and structures we visited this day that I don't write about include Thommanon, Terrace of the Elephants, and the Khleangs, which are all part of the small circuit.

 ##### **Angkor Wat for Sunrise**

 ![Sunrise at Angkor Wat](../../../images/Cambodia/Angkor_Wat_3.jpg)

 As I walked with hundreds of other people across the moat in total darkness, I felt excited.
 I found my place in front of the pond, but I could barely make out the outline of the temple in front of me.
 The moon was just a sliver in the sky, giving off enough light to not trip over anything but otherwise not giving away anything until sunrise.
 By 5:30 AM, the place was packed with a small crowd around the pond.
 As the sky began to change colors, the number of clicks of photography also began to increase.
-Just drown them out, this is an incredible moment that we are all sharing together.
-From purple to pink to orange and finally, the sun peeks through.
-The temple finally appears in all its ancient, mysterious glory.
-I can see the pink lotuses blooming in the water in front of me.
+I just drowned them out, this was an incredible moment that we were all sharing together.
+From purple to pink to orange and finally, the sun peeked through.
+The temple finally appeared in all its ancient, mysterious glory.
+I could see the pink lotuses blooming in the water in front of me.
 The early morning was completely worth it.

 After roaming the outer grounds of Angkor Wat in awe until 7 AM, I decided to leave instead of entering Angkor Wat to make my way to the next famous temple.
 While the hordes that were standing with us entered Angkor Wat, we were going to try to get ahead of the crowd by heading to Bayon temple next.